What is Resveratrol?

 The human body uses many complex biochemical pathways and reactions to function; but these reactions result in waste products such as free radicals (molecular compounds that contain an extra unpaired electron).
 These free radicals are the body’s terrorists and cause biological havoc which helps contribute to our degenerative ongoing diseases such as cancer, dementia, diabetes, vascular disease (heart attack and stroke), macular degeneration (most common cause of blindness in people over 65) and arthritis.
 The fermentation process, in making wine, produces alcohol and liberates these antioxidants from the grape skin, which also block the effect of these free radicals.

 Wine as a delivery medium

 Resveratrol can be consumed in the form of tablets or capsules and absorbed through the intestines.
 In this case the Resveratrol in the gut gets taken to the liver via the portal blood system and metabolized, leaving very little in the circulation to then reach the various cells of the body.

 The best way to absorb Resveratrol is via the buccal mucosa (lining of the mouth), which allows for direct entry in to the blood stream.
-Absorption of Resveratrol via the buccal mucosa is 250 times better than intestinal absorption.
+Absorption of Resveratrol via the buccal mucosa is better than intestinal absorption.